-We estimate that our net proceeds from the sale of the shares of common stock offered by us will be approximately \$\frac{1}{2}\$ million, assuming an initial public offering price of \$\frac{1}{2}\$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds from this offering will be approximately \$\frac{1}{2}\$ million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of the shares of common stock offered by us will be approximately \$147.8 million based on the initial public offering price of \$18.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds from this offering will be approximately \$170.4 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of common stock by the selling stockholders.